cbates79/command-synopsis/README.md

 # command-synopsis
-This shell script displays the SYNOPSIS section from the manpage for the command line argument.
+This shell script prints the SYNOPSIS section of its argument to standard output.